 As Gothic cathedrals go, the Cathédrale Notre-Dame d’Amiens is one of the finest in France, if not all of Europe.
-Besides its impressive size, Amiens cathedral is well known for its Medieval wall paintings inside and the truly spectacular Gothic sculptures that adorn its western façade.
+Besides its impressive size, Amiens cathedral is well known for its medieval wall paintings inside and the truly spectacular Gothic sculptures that adorn its western façade.
 During the day visitors can see the excellently well preserved Renaissance polychrome wall paintings and sculptures inside the church.
-And at night, during summer and December, the sculptures on the western façade are lit up during an engaging light show.
-In 2020 the cathedral marks its 800 the anniversary.
-Celebrations start 22 December 2019 with a new sound and light show, to coincide with the start of the Amiens Christmas market.
+At night, during summer and December, the sculptures on the western façade are lit up during an engaging light show.

 The brilliant colours superimposed on the sculptures of the cathedral’s western façade during the light show.